 Yes!
 The original recipe my dad gave me had real Italian sausage added to it (which I omitted to make it vegan), but you could always add vegan sausage or regular Italian sausage if you didn't need it to be vegan.

 I usually don't buy vegan sausages because they are a processed food (and not gluten-free), but my dad insisted the recipe isn't the same without sausage.
-So, I used the vegan Field Roast Italian Sausages (I bought them at Whole Foods) and not only did it give the dish extra flavor but even gave the sauce a little different consistency.
+So, I used the Vegan Field Roast Italian Sausages (I bought them at Whole Foods) and not only did it give the dish extra flavor but even gave the sauce a little different consistency.

 Here are the changes I made when I made a second batch adding vegan sausage which took the dish to another whole level of deliciousness:

-Tip #1: I used (2) links of sliced vegan Field Roast Italian Sausages and added them in the same step as the tomatoes and tomato sauce.
+Tip #1: I used (2) links of sliced Vegan Field Roast Italian Sausages and added them in the same step as the tomatoes and tomato sauce.
 If you didn't need the recipe to be vegan, you could use regular Italian sausage, although I don't know the preparation steps to cook it.
 I would think you would need to cook it first, separately, then add it at the same time as I did the vegan sausage.

 Tip #2: In this batch, I used (3) cups of peeled/diced Cucuzza instead of (2) in the original recipe.